graphcommerce-org/graphcommerce/docs/content/readme.md

 ### Is GraphCommerce a PWA Studio Magento 2 alternative?

 Yes, GraphCommerce is suitable as an alternative to Magento 2 PWA Studio.
-GraphCommerce is built with modern, open source javascript frameworks and libraries.
+GraphCommerce is built with modern, open-source javascript frameworks and libraries.
 Unlike PWA Studio for Magento 2, it features an app-like e-commerce user interface, Hybrid Static Site Generation (SSG) and has the ability to fetch data from multiple sources (composable commerce).